William G. Boykin: Other comments and activities

 Boykin is listed as a board member of The Oak Initiative, a conservative Christian group that describes itself as "a grassroots movement to Unite, Mobilize, Equip, and Activate Christians to be the salt and light they are called to be by engaging in the great issues of our time from a sound biblical worldview."
-Other well-known board members include Rick Joyner, founder of Morningstar Ministries and Heritage International Ministries, and Rev. Louis P. Sheldon, chairman of the Traditional Values Coalition.
+Other board members include Rick Joyner, founder of Morningstar Ministries and Heritage International Ministries; and Rev. Louis P. Sheldon, chairman of the Traditional Values Coalition.

 Boykin is listed as the Grand Chancellor of the Knights Hospitallers of the Sovereign Order of St. John of Jerusalem, Knights of Malta, a self-styled order of chivalry claiming relation to the historical Knights Hospitaller.

-In January 2013, he received a letter of reprimand from then Vice Chief of Staff of the United States Army Lloyd Austin for disclosing classified information in his book "Never Surrender: A Soldier's Journey to the Crossroads of Faith and Freedom."
+In January 2013, the retired general received a letter of reprimand from then-Vice Chief of Staff of the United States Army Lloyd Austin for disclosing classified information in his book Never Surrender: A Soldier's Journey to the Crossroads of Faith and Freedom.

+In February 2014, Boykin said in a speech that he believed that Jesus will return to Earth carrying an AR-15 assault rifle.
+Alluding to a biblical passage in which Jesus says, "I came not to bring peace but to bring a sword", Boykin said, "I believe now that the sword he'll be carrying when he comes back is an AR-15."

-The Southern Poverty Law Center characterized as "an awkward attempt at humor" Boykin's remark in a 2014 speech that Jews are the "cause of all the problems in the world."
+In another 2014 speech, Boykin said Jews are the "cause of all the problems in the world", which the Southern Poverty Law Center characterized as "an awkward attempt at humor".
 During that speech, he also asserted President Barack Obama had sent "subliminal messages" to Muslims during his 2009 A New Beginning speech in Cairo.

-Boykin was named as one of the national security and foreign policy advisers to Sen. Ted Cruz's 2016 presidential campaign.

-On September 6, 2016, he endorsed Republican presidential nominee Donald Trump.
+During the 2016 presidential election campaign, Boykin first advised Sen. Ted Cruz.
+Then, on September 6, 2016, he endorsed Republican presidential nominee Donald Trump.